alexfdez1010/eduglowup/app/[locale]/(web)/privacy/en.md

 ## Data Controller

-The data controller is Alejandro Fernández Camello, with DNI 76743507M, residing at Calle Hermanos Romero Ruiz Number 12, Cáceres, and email address [contact@eduglowup.com](mailto:contact@eduglowup.com), hereinafter referred to as EduGlowUp.
+The data controller is someone and email address [contact@eduglowup.com](mailto:contact@eduglowup.com), hereinafter referred to as EduGlowUp.
 EduGlowUp is responsible for processing your personal data as described in this privacy policy.

 ## Personal Data We Collect